 Power BI Treemap is used to display the data in Rectangle Boxes.
-You can define the rectangle box using any Dimension column, and its size by Measure value.
-In this article we will show you, How to Create a Treemap in Power BI with example.
+You can define the rectangle box using any Dimension column and its size by Measure value.

-By clicking the Treemap under the Visualization section will automatically convert the Column Chart into Tree map
+By clicking the Treemap under the Visualization section, automatically convert the Column Chart into Treemap.

-Next, let me add the English Product Name from DimProduct Table to Group section.
-This will divide the rectangle boxes based on the Sales amount by each product.
+Next, let me add the English Product Name from DimProduct Table to the Group section.
+It divides the rectangle boxes based on the Sales amount by each product.

-When you click on the Treemap under the Visualization section will automatically create a Tree map with dummy data as shown in below screenshot.
+When you click on the Treemap present in the Visualization section, it creates a chart with dummy data.

 - Group: Please specify the Column that divides the Rectangle Boxes.